 One of the best Whale Watching and Swim with Dolphins locations in Europe, in beautiful Adventure playground in a very top sustainable islands archipelago holidays destination.

 2 to 4 hours away from most European airports and the US lies the westernmost point of Portugal and Europe.
 An archipelago of 9 islands located right in the middle of the Atlantic Ocean, each island with its very unique natural and cultural features.
 A paradisiac and exotic scenario of the great Blue, with luscious velvet green craters of extinct island volcanoes that now form sculpted fairy-tale worthy lakes, waterfalls, naturally heated spring water pools, beautiful volcanic dark sand beaches, and a great variety of Nature’s monuments and Wildlife.
-Some believe these islands to be what remains of the ancient civilization Atlantis!
+Fun fact: Some believe these islands to be what remains of the ancient civilization Atlantis!

 Places and Things to do